-ulation.
+As the opening to this chapter explained, businesses in the United States are learning the value of marketing to a culturally diverse population.
 Similarly, businesses now know that success in the global economy depends on awareness of cultural patterns around the world.
-IBM, for example, now provides technical support for its products on Web sites in more than thirty languages (IBM, 2008).
+IBM, for example, now provides technical support for its products on Web sites in more than thirty languages (IBM, 2011).

 This embrace of difference is a change from the past, when many companies used marketing strategies that lacked sensitivity to cultural diversity.
-The translation of Coors's phrase "Turn It Loose" startled Spanish-speaking customers by proclaiming that the beer would cause diarrhea.
+The translation of Coors beer's phrase "Turn It Loose" startled Spanish-speaking customers by proclaiming that the beer would cause diarrhea.
 Braniff Airlines translated its slogan "Fly in Leather" into Spanish so carelessly that it read "Fly Naked"; similarly, Eastern Airlines' slogan "We Earn Our Wings Every Day" became "We Fly Daily to Heaven," which is hardly comforting to air travelers.
 Even the poultry giant Frank Perdue fell victim to poor marketing when his pitch "It Takes a Tough Man to Make a Tender Chicken" was transformed into the Spanish phrase "A Sexually Excited Man Will Make a Chicken Affectionate" (Helin, 1992).